Tom Highmore

-Tom Highmore (born 24 February 1998) is a professional Australian rules footballer playing for the St Kilda Football Club in the Australian Football League (AFL).
-He was drafted as a 22-year-old in the 2020 AFL Draft at pick number 45 overall.
+Tom Highmore (born 24 February 1998) is a former professional Australian rules footballer who played for the St Kilda Football Club in the Australian Football League (AFL).
+He was drafted as a 22-year-old in the 2020 AFL draft at pick number 45 overall.

 Early life

 Highmore was raised in the Canberra suburb of Tuggeranong and played the Tuggeranong Lions as a junior, winning a premiership with his under 12s side which was coached by his father.
 Highmore then played several seasons for the Tuggeranong Hawks before moving to Marist College where he was eventually recruited to NEAFL side Eastlake during his year 11 schooling.
 In 2016 Highmore was eligible to be drafted by GWS via their Academy (where he also trained with fellow Academy prospect and future St Kilda teammate Jack Steele), but was ultimately overlooked.
 Highmore continued at Eastlake which became the Canberra Demons (where he became Vice Captain) and was named in the 2019 NEAFL Team of the Year.

 Highmore moved to Adelaide in 2020 to play for SANFL side South Adelaide to improve his chances of being drafted by an AFL side.
 Highmore debuted for the Panthers in Round 1 at Adelaide Oval.
 He averaged 22.6 disposals through his first six league games and took at least 10 marks three times.
-Highmore had a standout game in the Round 4 win over Sturt, where the he gathered 27 disposals, 11 marks (including two contested marks), laid five tackles, sent the ball inside 50 on six occasions, and contributed eight rebounds.
-Highmore suffered an ankle injury in Round 7 which saw him miss a month of football.
-Highmore eventually returned to the side and helped the Panthers reach finals.
-Highmore's good season was rewarded with an invitation to participate in the 2020 AFL Draft Combine.
+Highmore had a standout game in the Round 4 win over Sturt, where he gathered 27 disposals, 11 marks (including two contested marks), laid five tackles, sent the ball inside 50 on six occasions, and contributed eight rebounds.